DLibatique/LATN102-S20/notes/2-sentence-structures.md

 * Puella cucurrit. ("The girl ran.")
 * Timent. ("They are frightened.")

-NB: It might tempting to think that the sentence "The girl ran three miles" has a direct object.
+NB: It might be tempting to think that a sentence like "The girl ran three miles" has a direct object.
 However, "three miles" is the shortened form of "for three miles", an adverbial phrase that describes the word "ran."
+We'll learn more about phrases that express concepts of space and time in Module 3.

 To summarize, intransitive sentences must have a:
 * Subject